 Fortunately for Nike, the Nike swoosh is one of the most commercially successful designs in the world today, recognizable all over the globe and able to effectively elevate the desirability of any shoe, shirt, shorts, or other piece of apparel that Nike puts it on.

 In just a couple decades time, Amazon has risen from a lowly online bookstore to the undisputed king of e-commerce.
 Along the way, the company’s easily recognizable logo has certainly helped fuel their unprecedented success.

 The Amazon logo feature’s the company’s name along with a curved arrow beneath the text that starts at the “A” and ends at the “z”.
 This arrow creates a smile in the design that is known today as the Amazon smile.
 It also points to the fact that Amazon carries everything from A to Z, highlighting the incredibly broad range of products on the site.

 At first glance, the FedEx logo may seem like a relatively simple and straightforward design.
 However, it is the FedEx logo’s creative use of negative space that makes the design one to remember.

 If you look closely at the negative space between the “E” and “x” in the logo, you’ll notice that it forms an arrow pointing forward.
-This forward pointing arrow is meant to illustrate FedEx’s forward progression as a company as well as highlight their delivery service.
-Today, in addition to being a logo that is recognized all over the world, the FedEx logo is also one of the most frequently-discussed logos in designer circles thanks to its subtle yet brilliant use of negative space.
+This forward pointing arrow is meant to illustrate FedEx’s forward progression as a company as well as highlight its delivery service.
+Today, in addition to being a logo that is recognized all over the world, the FedEx logo is also one of the most frequently discussed logos in designer circles thanks to its subtle yet brilliant use of negative space.